-Guatemala, known as the Land of Eternal Spring for the temperate climate and lush foliage of its highlands, is located in Central America, with Mexico to the north, Belize to the east, and Honduras and El Salvador to the south and east.
-In an area the size of Tennessee, Guatemala offers a wide variety of topography: from active volcanoes to the black sand beach and mangrove swamp of Monterrico and the cloud forest reserve of the Biotopo del Quetzal.
+Guatemala and Belize are located in Central America, with Mexico to the north and Honduras and El Salvador to the south and east.
+Guatemala, known as the Land of Eternal Spring for the temperate climate and lush foliage of its highlands, offers a wide variety of topography, from active volcanoes to black sand beaches and the cloud forest reserve of the Biotopo del Quetzal.
 The visitor to the bustling market town of Chichicastenango in the highlands (6,447 ft; 1,965 m) will need preparation different from that for the visitor to the Mayan temples of Tikal in the hot lowlands of the Petén (500 ft; 150 m).
 Belize, an equally beautiful tropical paradise, is roughly the size of the state of Massachusetts.
 Northern Belize is characterized by coastal plains with pockets of dense forest, whereas the west and south are predominantly coastal plains or savannas and low mountains, respectively.
 To the east, Belize’s coastline with the Caribbean Sea boasts sandy white beaches, numerous islands, and the second-longest barrier reef in the world.

 Travelers visiting Belize’s inland regions will enjoy a variety of adventure activities, including climbing the ruins, zip-lining through jungle canopies, cave tubing, hiking, and canoeing.
 However, most visitors to Belize are drawn to the sandy white beaches and to the barrier reefs off the coast, which boast some of the best scuba diving in the Caribbean.
 Near Ambergris Caye, the Hol Chan Marine Reserve and the Great Blue Hole (a UNESCO World Heritage site) are popular sites for both scuba divers and snorkelers, who will be delighted by the variety of fish, eels, and coral living in the clear blue-green water.